sbenstewart/dutch-bros-hackathon/README.md

 - Add a docker-compose setup for the backend and frontend for reproducible local environments.
 - Add OpenAPI examples for the `/submit-order` endpoint.

-## License

-This repository does not have a license file.
-Add a LICENSE if you plan to open-source the code.

----

-If you'd like, I can also:

-- add simple start scripts (Makefile or npm script) to standardize commands;
-- add a small example curl script for submitting an order and connecting to the WebSocket;
-- generate a minimal `.env.example` with the relevant environment variables.